kurt-krueckeberg/open-fda-device-events/open-fda-api.md

 ## Introduction

-The **FDA** has created [openFDA](https://open.fda.gov/apis), an open source API, that serves public FDA data about drugs, devices, and foods.
-To permit flexible searches, openFDA uses the open source search platform [Elasticsearch](https://www.elastic.co/enterprise-search).
+The **FDA** created [openFDA](https://open.fda.gov/apis), an open source API, to enable flexible search of public FDA data about drugs, devices, and foods.
+To permit flexible searches, it uses the open source search platform [Elasticsearch](https://www.elastic.co/enterprise-search).

 [AdverseVerterinaryEvents.com](https://adversevetevents.com/) is an example of a site that uses the **openFDA** API.